 Support of EDP epoch operation is optional for a CPE AP MLD and a CPE non-AP MLD.

-EDP epoch operation allows the AP MLD to schedule sequences to anonymize MLDs’ selected OTA fields (e.g., STA address, AID, PN, SN, etc.) of individually addressed frames.
+EDP epoch operation allows the AP MLD to schedule groups of CPE MLD non-AP STAs (EDP groups) during time period sequences (EDP epochs) [799] to anonymize MLDs’ selected OTA fields (e.g., STA address, AID, PN, SN, etc.) in MLD’s [337] individually addressed frames.

 At any given time, an AP MLD shall not assign an associated non-AP MLD to more than one EDP group.
 A non-AP MLD belongs to at most one EDP group at a time.
-A non-AP MLD shall not request to be assigned to more than one EDP group at a time.
+[519]

-A non-AP MLD that is a member of an EDP group and its associated AP MLD shall anonymize the selected fields of the individually addressed frames according to the group EDP(#1012) epoch settings as defined in 10.71.3 (Establishing frame anonymization parameter sets), 10.71.5 (MAC header anonymization and transmitting functions), 10.71.6 (MAC header anonymization and receiving functions) and 10.71.7 (Frame anonymization and AID).
+A non-AP MLD, [68]that is a member of an EDP group,[68] and its associated AP MLD,[68] shall both [68] anonymize the selected fields of the individually addressed frames according to the group EDP(#1012) epoch settings as defined in 10.71.3 (Establishing frame anonymization parameter sets), 10.71.5 (MAC header anonymization and transmitting functions), 10.71.6 (MAC header anonymization and receiving functions) and 10.71.7 (Frame anonymization and AID).

 10.71.2.2 EDP group operations

-A CPE AP MLD advertises the support of EDP groups in Beacon and Probe Response frames by setting the Group EDP Epoch Supported field of the Extended RSN Capabilities field of the RSNXE element to 1.
-A non-AP MLD advertises the support of EDP epoch group in (Re)Association Request frames by setting the Group EDP Epoch Supported field of the Extended RSN Capabilities field of the RSNXE element to 1.
+A CPE AP MLD advertises the support for [520] EDP group operations [338] in Beacon and Probe Response frames by setting the Group EDP Epoch Supported field of the Extended RSN Capabilities field of the RSNXE element to 1.
+A non-AP MLD advertises the support for [520] EDP epoch group operations [339] in (Re)Association Request frames by setting the Group EDP Epoch Supported field of the Extended RSN Capabilities field of the RSNXE element to 1.

 The non-AP MLD may include in an encrypted (Re)Association Request frame an EDP element indicating the parameters for the EDP group it requests to join.
+[69] If no EDP element is included in the encrypted (Re)Association Request frame, [69] the CPE non-AP MLD is assigned to the default EDP(#1012) group.

-If no EDP element is included in the encrypted (Re)Association Request frame, or if the EDP element does not include information defining the parameters for the EDP group, the CPE non-AP MLD is assigned to the default EDP(#1012) group.
-The first EDP epoch of an EDP epoch sequence is EDP epoch number 0.
+[523]The first EDP epoch of an EDP epoch sequence is EDP epoch number 0.

 Within the EDP element sent in (Re)Association Request frames, the CPE non-AP MLD shall include a Minimum Epoch Pacing Parameters field, indicating the minimum epoch interval length supported by the CPE non-AP MLD.
 If the value resulting of the multiplication of the Epoch Interval Length field by the Epoch Interval Unit field included in the Minimum Epoch Pacing field is greater than the value resulting of the multiplication of the Epoch Interval Length field by the Epoch Interval Unit field for the default EDP group (group 0) or of any other EDP group already created, then the CPE non-AP MLD is not assigned to any EDP group at (re)association.(#1012)

-NOTE 1—The CPE non-AP MLD might remain associated without FA and might request the creation of a new EDP group (through the EDP Epoch Request frame).
+NOTE 1—The CPE non-AP MLD might remain associated without FA and might request the creation of a new EDP group (through the EDP Epoch Request frame, see 9.6.42.5[867]).

-The CPE AP MLD, upon reception of the EDP element in an encrypted (Re)Association Request frame may assign the CPE non-AP MLD to the EDP group with parameters that best match the parameters requested.
-In all cases, the assigned EDP epoch interval length shall not be shorter than indicated in the Minimum Epoch Pacing Parameters field.
+The CPE AP MLD, upon reception of the EDP element in an encrypted (Re)Association Request frame shall assign the CPE non-AP MLD to the EDP group with parameters that best match the parameters requested by including an EDP element in the encrypted (Re) Association Response frame [227], creating a new EDP group or assigning the CPE non-AP MLD to an already existing EDP group [228].
+[342] The assigned EDP epoch interval length shall not be shorter than indicated in the Minimum Epoch Pacing Parameters field.